-We have audited Kenton County School District's (the "District") compliance with the types of compliance requirements described in the OMB Compliance Supplement (date August 2019) that could have a direct and material effect on its major federal program for the year ended June 30, 2019.
+We have audited Kenton County School District's (the "District") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on its major federal program for the year ended June 30, 2020.
 The District's major federal program is identified in the summary of audit results section of the accompanying schedule of findings and questioned costs.